-Echarge BCAA is a powerful daily electrolyte supplement (powdered).
+Echarge BCAA is a powerful daily electrolyte supplement available in powder or paste.
 It is a quick absorbing oral electrolyte, amino acid, and trace mineral supplement for horses under stress from summer heat, hard work, training, and physical activity.
 Ideal for horses who are under heavy work or intense training to maintain proper hydration.
 It is also beneficial to promote water consumption for finicky horses while hauling or away from home.
-Unlike some other oral electrolyte powders, E-charge is very palatable and readily accepted top dressed on feed ration.
+Unlike some other oral electrolytes, E-charge is very palatable and readily accepted top dressed on feed ration.

 1.88 pounds (30 servings)

 (All values are minimum unless otherwise stated)

 Glycine — .070% — 196 mg

 Isoleucine — 0.50% — 140 mg

 Crude Fat — 0.50% — 140 mg